-We run a dedicated information and helpline service for young members and their parents/carers.
-The service gives advice on health and education and supports families in crisis.
-You can access it by calling our Information and Support Officers on 0117 927 9551 from 10am to 4pm, Monday to Friday.
+We also run a dedicated information and helpline service for young people and their parents/carers.
+If you're struggling and need someone to talk to you can call 0117 927 9551 from 10am to 4pm, Monday to Friday.

-An online space where parents and carers can get help and support from other parents and carers of young people who have M.E.
+For parents and carers, we offer a dedicated online forum where you can get advice and support from other parents and carers of young people who have M.E.

 Donate now and change a life